grantsrb/langpractice/README.md

     "actn_epochs": int
         The number of training epochs for the action training phase

-    "use_count_words": bool
-        if true, the model learns to count out the items using number words.
-If false, the model instead learns to count by issuing a less-than, equal-to, or greater-than prediction.
+    "use_count_words": int [0, 1, or 2]
+        this determines what type of count words should be used.
+If 0, the model learns to count by issuing a less-than, equal-to, or greater-than prediction of the number of items relative to the number of targets.
+If 1, the model learns to count out the items using english number words.
+Lastly if 2 is argued, the model learns the Piraha count words which are probabilistically derived at runtime to match the statistics found in Frank 2008.
+        In this case, 4 possible labels exist.
+0, 1, and 2 each are used 100% of the time for numbers 0,1,and 2.
+But for numbers 3 and greater, either label 2 or 3 is used for the count word with a probability matching the published values.
     "skip_first_phase": bool
         if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).